UVADS/orientation-technical/README.md

 # Step 1
 * Watch this video: [5 THINGS I WISH I KNEW Before Starting Data Science by Nicholas Renotte](https://youtu.be/B5emClQf_I4)
 * Read this article: [The Virginia Model of Data Science](https://ontoligent.github.io/four-plus-one-model/)
-* Watch this video about laptop selection: [Computer Buying Guide](https://www.youtube.com/watch?v=k9hm8S4iCdQ)
+* Watch this video about laptops (this is optional, it is intended for those who have yet to purchase a laptop): [Computer Buying Guide](https://www.youtube.com/watch?v=k9hm8S4iCdQ)

 # Step 2 - Find your program below and get started
 * Residential MSDS - [link](msds-residential/README.md)